zhaoshenzhai/mathwiki/Notes/poincare_recurrence.md

 # Motivation and Statement

 The _Poincaré Recurrence Theorem_ asserts that certain dynamical systems will always return to the initial state of the system.
-Here, we state and prove the measure-theoretic version.
+Here, following \cite{Tse22}, we state and prove the measure-theoretic version.

 ## Statement and proof